sweetest-framework/sweetest/GUIDELINES.md

 ### Structuring test classes

 It's a quite common practice to create a tests class per production class; that's fair for many cases!
 But tests in sweetest should strive for being independent of the concrete solution or at least technical implementation.
-That means that you should rather test blocks of features or subsystems instead of classes in a business-facing manner wherever possible.
+That means that blocks of features or subsystems are tested in a business-facing manner wherever possible instead of concrete classes.

 **Bad example:**